DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 until one day in February, when the internet had stopped working.
 The husband had intended to submit his form that day, but lodged it in town instead because ‘the internet was closed’.
 They’d tried a neighbour’s house but the internet was not working there either.
-'Everyone's using the phone now’ to lodge their Centrelink forms, the wife told us.
-When we rang the ISP later, they confirmed that they would give customers three months' grace to pay bills before cutting them off.
+'Everyone’s using the phone now’ to lodge their Centrelink forms, the wife told us.
+When we rang the ISP later, they confirmed that they would give customers three months’ grace to pay bills before cutting them off.
 Payments had been going through to their account for a time, but when the payments stopped, the ISP eventually cut them off.